MicrosoftDocs/office-365-management-api/office-365-management-api/AipSensitivityLabelAction.md

 The other operations that can be specifically searched for within AipSensitivityLabelAction include SensitivityLabelRemoved, SensitivityLabelPolicyMatched, and SensitivityLabeledFileOpened.

 > [!NOTE]
 > This is just an example of how the Search-UnifiedAuditLog cmdlet can be used.
 You may need to adjust the command and specify additional parameters based on your specific requirements.
-For more information on using PowerShell for unified audit logs, see [search unified audit log.](/powershell/module/exchange/search-unifiedauditlog)
+For more information on using PowerShell for unified audit logs, see [search unified audit log](/powershell/module/exchange/search-unifiedauditlog).

 ## Office 365 Management Activity API

 In order to be able to query the Office 365 Management API endpoints, you will need to configure your application with the right permissions.
 For a step-by-step guide, see [Get started with Office 365 Management APIs](https://learn.microsoft.com/en-us/office/office-365-management-api/get-started-with-office-365-management-apis).

-### Example of AipSensitivityLabelAction event from REST API
+### AipSensitivityLabelAction event from REST API

 The following is an example of AipSensitivityLabelAction event from REST API.